How to Make Lemon Curd

 The Most Important Part

 Lemon curd must be constantly whisked in a pot over simmering water.
-I simply use my double boiler.
+I use my double boiler.
 You can craft a makeshift double boiler by placing a heatproof bowl or small pot on top of a larger pot.
 Just make sure the bottom of the top pot or bowl does not touch the simmering water.
 Lemon curd should never be cooked on direct heat.
 The reason?
 The egg yolks will cook and curdle.
 It’s not pleasant.

 The next best part?
 On top of warm strawberry buttermilk pancakes.